uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 -->

 * QGM with interior mutability, shared pointers and so on as implemented [here](https://github.com/asenac/rust-sql).
+    * Making all boxes to be directly owned by the model makes recursion easier to support.
 * Relational algebra representation
 * Convert `MirRelationExpr` into a normalization-friendly representation with explicit `outer join` operator.